Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

 Short Term Trends

-Middlesex’s overall number two heating oil use changes each year based on the severity of the winter.
-As the temperature outside drops, homes’ heating systems need to burn more and more heating oil to maintain the temperature that the thermostat is set to.
+Middlesex’s overall heating oil usage fluctuates yearly depending on winter temperatures.
+As the temperature outside gets colder, homes’ boilers need to burn more and more heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Middlesex was 30.6°F, which was 4.6°F colder than the prior winter's average outside temperature.

 Middlesex County Average Winter Temperature